"There would be no dance, and there is only the dance." T. S. Eliot

 I have always believed that our art must reflect the life we lead.
 As a member of a multiracial family, and an immigrant to this country, I feel deep respect and love for the pillars upon which our democracy is built.
 I also feel responsibility in the progress and active hope we must have in order to keep good and progress afloat.
 This year has brought great pain and clarity, and yet it has inspired me to be a better and more reflective citizen.
 I am honored to write for Awadagin, and hope to give him a piece that alights the different and intriguing aspects of his mind, hands, and soul.

-RECORDING PROJECT: STILLPOINT CD release scheduled for December 2022 on New Amsterdam Records
+RECORDING PROJECT: STILLPOINT CD released on New Amsterdam Records

 Awadagin Pratt, celebrated pianist and conductor, explores the truth and beauty found within T. S. Eliot’s The Four Quartets through its sibling universe in music.